aaronbloomfield/ics/hws/hw-hashing.md

 ### Set-up

-For this task, you will need functions from the Boost C++ library.
+For this task, you will need functions from the Boost C++ library, as they will perform the CRC hash computation.
 This is already installed on the VirtualBox image.
 Alternatively, you can download the three necessary files directly: [crc.hpp](http://www.boost.org/doc/libs/1_68_0/boost/crc.hpp), [cstdint.hpp](http://www.boost.org/doc/libs/1_68_0/boost/cstdint.hpp), and [config.hpp](http://www.boost.org/doc/libs/1_68_0/boost/config.hpp).

 Your program should include the files as follows: